 The peculiarity of the Hebrew civilization did not consist in the culture of the imagination and intellect, like that of the Greeks, nor in the organization of government, like that of Rome, but its distinguishing feature was religion.
-To say nothing of the Scriptures, the prophets, the miracles of the Jews, their frequent festivals, their constant sacrifices, every thing in their collective and private life was connected with a revealed religion.
+To say nothing of the Scriptures, the prophets, the miracles of the Jews, their frequent festivals, every thing in their collective and private life was connected with a revealed religion.
 This included their wars, their heroes and their poetry, all which had a sacred character.
-Their national code was full of the details of public worship, their ordinary employments were touched at every point by divinely-appointed and significant ceremonies.
+Their national code was full of the details of public worship.

 Nor was the religion of the Jews, as were those of the Heathen world, a creed which could not be the common property of the instructed and the ignorant.
-It was neither a recondite philosophy which might not be communicated to the masses of the people, nor a weak superstition, controlling the conduct of the lower classes, and ridiculed by the higher.
-The religion of Moses was for the use of all and the benefit of all.
+It was neither a difficult philosophy which might not be communicated to the masses of the people, nor a weak superstition, controlling the conduct of the lower classes, and ridiculed by the higher.
+The religion of Moses was for the use of all.
 The poorest peasant of Galilee had the same part in it as the wisest Rabbi of Jerusalem.
 The children of all the families of the Jews were taught to claim their share in the privileges of the chosen people.

 The devotional scriptures of the Jews express that heartfelt sense of infirmity and sin, that peculiar spirit of prayer, that real communion with God, with which the Christian, in his best moments, has the truest sympathy.
 So that, while the best hymns of Greece are only mythological pictures, and the literature of Heathen Rome hardly produces any thing which can be called a prayer, the Hebrew psalms have passed into the devotions of the Christian Church.

-There is a light on all the mountains of Judea which never shone on Olympus or Parnassus.
+There is a light on all the mountains of Judea, the epicenter of the religion of the Jews, which never shone on Olympus or Parnassus.
 It is on the "Hill of Zion" in which "it pleased God to dwell," and is the type of "the joy of the whole earth" (Psalm 48:2, 68:16).
 In comparison, the seven hills of Rome are the symbol of tyranny and idolatry.